Tell me something I don’t know about you.

 There is always another story.
 Another memory.
 I want to hear them all.
 I want to know.
 Did he have a midlife crisis?
 What was his first marriage like?
 What was it like changing schools so often?

 The conversations blend.
-Sometimes one story will blur into one I have heard before – but I’m eager for the retelling.
+Sometimes one story will blur into one I have heard before—but I’m eager for the retelling.
 The new perspective years after the event.
+The fine details that suddenly become clearer as his eyes search for the memory.

 I see the cocky rugby player who could pass for drinking age at only fourteen.